NHMDenmark/NHMDlabelreader/README.md

 ### butterflyatlasreader
 This script parses a table of taxa from the butterfly atlas book.

-### herbariumcardreader
+### csadcardreader
-This script can parse taxonomic and locality information from herbarium archive cards.
+This script attempts to parse information on archive cards from the C-SAD Botany collection at NHMD.